How is Zeffy free?

 28. A documentary screening to raise awareness and money

-These days there's a documentary or two for every topic, cause, event, holiday… You can learn a lot about almost anything by watching documentaries.
-So, why not host a documentary screening to raise awareness about your cause while raising money for it.
+These days there's a documentary or two for every topic, cause, event, or occasion.
+You can learn a lot about almost anything by watching documentaries.
+So, why not host a documentary screening to raise awareness about your cause while raising money for it?
+Note: you will need a public performance film licence (such as those offered by Filmbankmedia or MPLC) unless the content is already licensed for community screening.
+Charity rates are available.

 29. Host a disaster relief webinar